Taiwanese Imperial Japan Serviceman: History

 Most Taiwanese experienced a short service period due to their late recruitment in the war.
 Many were assigned to civilian positions rather than combat positions.
 Racial discrimination from Japanese soldiers towards the Taiwanese was commonplace but there were also rare occasions of camaraderie.
 Lu Qinglin joined the Japanese Navy in May 1945 but was demoted to a civilian employee once they found out he was Taiwanese.
 He then became a clerk because Taiwanese could not work in a lab.
 However Lu befriended a Major Suzuki who treated him like a foster son.
 Some faced moments of greater equality during their time in the military.
 Chen Chunqing stated that "Facing the bullets of the enemy, you and the Japanese are equal."
 He was motivated by his desire to fight the British and Americans but was sent to China after a month of training.
 There he became disillusioned and tried to leave to join other Taiwanese who had defected to the Chinese side, although his effort was fruitless.
-Chen Genfa was called "chankoro" (Qing slave) by a Japanese soldier, who was then beat up by Japanese MPs once Chen said he was ready to die for the nation and emperor.
-Some of the Taiwanese ex-Japanese soldiers had ambivalent feelings upon Japan's defeat and could not imagine what liberation from Japan and what Taiwan's return to China would look like.
+Chen Genfa was called "chankoro" (Qing slave) by a Japanese soldier, who was then beaten up by Japanese MPs once Chen said he was ready to die for the nation and emperor.
+Some of the Taiwanese ex-Japanese soldiers had ambivalent feelings upon Japan's defeat and could not imagine what liberation from Japan and what Taiwan's handover to China would look like.
 One Zhou Yichun recalled surrender leaflets dropped by U.S. planes stating that Taiwan would return to China and Korea was going to be independent.
 He said, "I had striven hard to be a loyal subject of the emperor, and today I discovered something that I remembered my grandfather telling me—that I was a Chinese."